Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 If you’ve started with 1 cup of water and simmered it down to 1/2 cup extract, you’ll need to add 1/2 cup of 100 proof alcohol (50% ABV) to reach a final concentration of 25% alcohol.

 I don’t happen to have any immediate use for witch hazel, so that’s what I did.
-I now have a half-pint mason jar with shelf-stable witch hazel extract ready to go if needed anytime in the next year.
+I now have a half-pint mason jar with shelf-stable witch hazel extract ready to go if needed anytime within the next year.

 Since witch hazel is sometimes made as a tincture instead of a water extract, I’m going to do a double extraction here.
 I’ve added the alcohol and I’ll leave the plant material in for a week or two before filtering.
-After that, I’ll top off the jar with a bit more 100 proof alcohol just to be sure it stays above 25% ABV.
+After that, I’ll top off the jar with a bit more 100-proof alcohol just to be sure it stays above 25% ABV.

-This isn’t the “traditional” method, and usually the plant material would be filtered before alcohol is added to stabilize the witch hazel extract.
+This isn’t the “traditional” method, and usually, the plant material would be filtered before alcohol is added to stabilize the witch hazel extract.

 Homemade Herbal Remedies